a2stuff/a2d/res/notes/testplan.md

 ## File Types

-* Put image file in `DESK.ACC`, start DeskTop.
+* Put image file in `APPLE.MENU`, start DeskTop.
 Select it from the Apple menu.
 Verify image is shown.
-* Put text file in `DESK.ACC`, start DeskTop.
+* Put text file in `APPLE.MENU`, start DeskTop.
 Select it from the Apple menu.
 Verify text is shown.
-* Put font file in `DESK.ACC`, start DeskTop.
+* Put font file in `APPLE.MENU`, start DeskTop.
 Select it from the Apple menu.
 Verify font is shown.

-* Put BASIC program in `DESK.ACC`, start DeskTop.
+* Put BASIC program in `APPLE.MENU`, start DeskTop.
 Select it from the Apple menu.
 Verify it runs.
-* Put System program in `DESK.ACC`, start DeskTop.
+* Put System program in `APPLE.MENU`, start DeskTop.
 Select it from the Apple menu.
 Verify it runs.

 * Launch DeskTop.
 Open a window.
 Locate an executable BIN file icon.
 Double-click it.
 Verify that an alert is shown.
 Click Cancel.
 Verify the alert closes but nothing else happens.
 Repeat, but click OK.
 Verify that it executes.
 * Launch DeskTop.
 Open a window.
 Locate an executable BIN file icon.
 Hold Solid-Apple and double-click it.
 Verify that it executes.